Samircodehub/EDA-Using-Python-and-SQL/README.md

 This repository is mainly for projects in data analysis.

  As a data analyst I learn to clean and organize data, uncover patterns and insights, draw meaningful conclusions, and clearly communicate critical findings.
-I am developing proficiency in Python and its data analysis libraries (Numpy, pandas, Matplotlib,seaborn), SQL and Tabluea as I build a portfolio of projects .
+I am developing proficiency in Python and its data analysis libraries (Numpy, pandas, Matplotlib,seaborn), SQL and tableau as I build a portfolio of projects .

 ## Part 1 - Data Analysis using python